ddhartma/Introduction-to-Neural-Networks/README.md

     ![image30]

 ## Train-Validation-Test Split <a name="train_val_test"></a>
-- A Train-Validation split is needed to identify Underfitting or Overfitting
+- A Train-Validation split is needed to identify Underfitting or Overfitting.
-- **Training set**: That's where the training happens
+- **Training set**: That's where the training happens.
-- **Validation set**: Helps to prevent overfitting
+- **Validation set**: Helps to prevent overfitting.
-- **Test set**: Measures the final predictive power of the model
+- **Test set**: Measures the final predictive power of the model.

     ![image31]

-    - Training only on the **Training set**
+    - Training is done only on the **Training set**.
-    - Training: Forward and Backward Propagation
+    - Training: Apply Forward and Backward Propagation.
-    - Training for a while
+    - Apply 'Training' for a while.
-    - Then switch to **Validation set**
+    - Then switch to the **Validation set**.
-    - Validation: Only Forward Propagation
+    - Validation: Apply only Forward Propagation.
     - Calculate the loss: How does it perform?
-        - Validation and Training loss should decrease during Training
+        - Validation and Training loss should decrease during Training.
-        - At some point Validation loss could start increasing Point where overfitting starts
+        - At some point the Validation loss could start increasing.
+        This is the point where overfitting starts.
-        - Point where one should stop training the model
+        - This is the point where one should stop training the model.
-    - Perform Training and Validation iteratively
+    - Perform Training and Validation iteratively.
-    - After training: One should test the model performance using the **Test set** (only Forward Propagation)
+    - After training: One should test the model performance using the **Test set** (only Forward Propagation).

 ## N-fold-cross-validation <a name="n_fold_cross_val"></a>
-- Useful if the Dataset is too small
+- It is useful if the Dataset is very small.

     ![image32]

-    - It combines Training and Validation set in a clever way
+    - It combines Training and Validation set in a clever way.
-    - For example: we have 10000 observations (9000 for training + 1000 for validation)
+    - For example: we have 10000 observations (9000 for training + 1000 for validation).
-    - Divide dataset into **n chunks** (here 10)
+    - Divide dataset into **n chunks** (here 10).
-    - During the **1st epoch**: **1st chunk** serves as **validation set**
+    - During the **1st epoch**: **1st chunk** serves as the **validation set**.
-    - During the **2nd epoch**: **2nd chunk** serves as **validation set**
+    - During the **2nd epoch**: **2nd chunk** serves as the **validation set**.
     - etc.
-    - For each epoch: We don't overlap training and validation
+    - For each epoch: We don't overlap training and validation.

 ## Early Stopping <a name="early_stop"></a>
-- An easy method to prevent overfitting
+- An easy method to prevent overfitting.

     ![image33]

     **Benefits**:
-    - We are sure the validation loss is minimized
+    - We are sure the validation loss is minimized.
-    - Saves computing power
+    - Saves computing power.
-    - Prevents overfitting
+    - Prevents overfitting.

 ## Dropout <a name="dropout"></a>
-- An easy approach to reduce the problem of overfitting
+- An easy approach to reduce the problem of overfitting.

     ![image34]

-    - Each node will be dropped out with a certain propability, e.g. of 20%
+    - Each node will be dropped out with a certain propability, e.g. of 20%.
     - Consider: During validation or testing we do not want to use Dropout!!!
-We want to use the full predictive power of the full net
+We want to use the full predictive power of the full net.
     - However: Due to an increased number of available parameters during validation/testing (when dropout has been used during training), you have to reduce the neuron parameter.
 For example for a dropout probability of 20%, multiply the parameters of each layer with 0.8 (automatically done in Keras and PyTorch).

 - Simple rules for Dropout:
     - Use it in case of overfitting.
     - Even without overfitting it show an performance increase during validation.
 Test it e.g. in **later training epochs**.
     - Rule of thumb: Test it first in the last hidden layer.
 Positive effect?
 If yes, test it in the second last, and so on ...
-    - Too much Dropout could counterproductive.
+    - Too much Dropout could be counterproductive.
     - Good starting point: 20%...50%

 ## L1 and L2 regularization <a name="l1_l2"></a>
-- An easy approach to reduce the problem of overfitting
+- An easy approach to reduce the problem of overfitting.

     ![image35]

     - In this way only parameters (weights) will be kept if they lead to a significant reduction between target and prediction values (reduction of loss).

 ## Data Augmentation <a name="data_aug"></a>
-- An easy approach to reduce the problem of overfitting
+- An easy approach to reduce the problem of overfitting.
-- Popular transformations (often used for images)
+- Popular transformations (often used for images):
     - Flip
     - Rotation
     - Scale